dhrone/KegDisplay/KegDisplay/tests/network_test_readme.md

 # Use the beer name displayed by the primary
 poetry run python -m KegDisplay.tests.network_test verify --beer-name "New Beer 123"

-# If broadcast discovery isn't working, specify the primary IP:
+# If needed, specify the database path directly:
-poetry run python -m KegDisplay.tests.network_test verify --beer-name "New Beer 123" --primary-ip 192.168.1.100
+poetry run python -m KegDisplay.tests.network_test verify --beer-name "New Beer 123" --db-path /path/to/database.db
 ```

 The verify command will:
+1. Automatically find the most recent secondary database
-1. Check if the specified beer exists in the secondary's database
+2. Check if the specified beer exists in the database
-2. Display a success or failure message
+3. Display a success or failure message

 ## Network Diagnostics